gdidetroit/git-GDI/slides/using-git-add.md

 ##  using git add

-To add a new file to your git repo, you would use the command
+To add a new file to your Git repo, you would use the command

 git add &lt;filepath&gt;